Posted 122-144 Record In Five Seasons At North Texas

-Tracey Kee will be entering her fourth season at North Texas as one of the winningest active coaches in NCAA Division I, boasting a career record of 756-448-1.
+Tracey Kee recently completed her fourth season at North Texas as one of the winningest active coaches in NCAA Division I, boasting a career record of 781-479-1.
 Hired in August 2013, she became the fourth Mean Green softball head coach in the current era.
-In her three years, Kee has led the program to record heights and several program records and firsts.
+In her four years, Kee has led the program to record heights and several program records and firsts.